whostolemyhat/helo/notes/helo.md

     proxy_redirect off;
 }
 ```

 This will listen on the default port (80) for any traffic and send it to our Rust programme, which is listening for port 3009.
 The Rust programme can now only be accessed via Nginx unless you've opened that port on your server.

+Reload Nginx with `service nginx restart`.

-Nginx also makes it easy to [use SSL via Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04), so you can secure your API easily.
+Nginx also makes it easy to [use SSL via Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04), so it's simple to run your API over HTTPS.

+## Supervisor

 The final step is to start the Rust programme, and make sure it keeps running by using `supervisor`: